Steve Walters: Playing career

 Due to the Super League War Walters, along with many of his Canberra team-mates, was a notable exclusion from the 1995 State of Origin series, 1995 Trans-Tasman Test series and 1995 Rugby League World Cup.
 He was selected by Queensland to play at hooker in games II and III of the 1996 State of Origin series.
 1996 was his last season with Canberra before moving to the North Queensland Cowboys.
 During the 1997 North Queensland Cowboys season Steve Walters captained 8 games.
 He played another season in Townsville before a final season with the Newcastle Knights in 1999.

 Retirement

-In 2000, Steve was awarded the Australian Sports Medal for his contribution to Australia's international standing in the sport of rugby league.
+In 2000, Walters was awarded the Australian Sports Medal for his contribution to Australia's international standing in the sport of rugby league.
 In February 2008, Walters was named in the list of Australia's 100 Greatest Players (1908–2007) which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.